MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbServer/plan-your-deployment/edge-server-deployments/edge-environmental-requirements.md

 ## <a name="topology-planning"></a>Planeación de topologías
 <a name="TopoPlan"> </a>

-Skype Empresarial Server Las topologías de servidor perimetral pueden usar:
+Skype Empresarial Server las topologías del servidor perimetral pueden usar:

 - Direcciones IP públicas enrutables.